 Income Tax Return (ITR)

-Filing an Income Tax Return (ITR) is among a sole proprietorship’s most important responsibilities.
-The kind of your firm will affect the due date for reporting ITR and if you have to have your accounts examined.
+Filing an Income Tax Return (ITR) is among a sole proprietorship’s most essential responsibilities.
+The type of your firm will affect the due date for reporting ITR and whether you need to have your accounts examined.
 For individuals—including single proprietors—the deadline for reporting ITR is typically July 31 of the assessment year.

 To file your ITR, you will need to gather different papers, including: